-- You have limited contact time with them
+You have limited contact time with them.

-- You can help them learn and try to make the experience fun, but you can’t do the learning for them
+You can help them learn and try to make the experience fun, but you can’t do the learning for them.

-- Setting them work to do at home will free up more classroom time to be spent on practising their language, getting feedback and interacting in the target language – something that is more difficult for them to do at home
+Setting them work to do at home will free up more classroom time to be spent on practising their language, getting feedback and interacting in the target language – something that is more difficult for them to do at home.

-- Homework leaves more time for games and fun activities in class too
+Homework leaves more time for games and fun activities in class too.

 Work on making your students more autonomous as learners.
-Stress the importance of motivation, have them think about why they are learning the language and of the short-term and long-term benefits for them.
+Stress the importance of motivation, and have them think about why they are learning the language and of the short-term and long-term benefits for them.